Bram-Vonk/21_Spark/docs/_src/data_understanding.rst

 Data Quality
 ------------

-Beside the missing data described above, the data quality (of the 15-minute power averages) seems like expected.
+Beside the missing data described above, the data quality (of the 15-minute power averages) is as like expected.
-The reason is probably that the 15-minute averaging already smooths out the extreme (short circuit) values and measurement errors.
+The reason is likely the 15-minute averaging already smooths out the extreme (short circuit) values and measurement errors.

-Although sometimes outliers can still be seen in the data (which can propagate into the weekly extremes as shown on the figure below).
+Although sometimes outliers can still be seen in the data (which can propagate into the weekly extremes as shown in the figure below).
 Taking not only the extremes, but also the second highest/lowest value per week for robustness did not make a lot of difference (probably also due to the aforementioned smoothing).

 .. image:: _static/img/dq_outlier.png